doenjon/buckEuchre/BUCK_EUCHRE_RULES.md

 ## Edge Cases

-### All Players Pass Except Dealer
+### All Players Pass
-- Dealer must make minimum bid (2)
-- Dealer declares trump and plays
+- Hand is over, no tricks played, no scoring
+- Deal passes to next player (clockwise)
+- New hand is dealt

 ### Clubs Turn-Up
 - Clubs are automatically trump